terryyin/rubygem_digger/notebook/Paper.md

 | 13 | webrat | 22 | 6.1 | https://github.com/brynary/webrat | Just stopped. |
 | 14 | youtube_it | 22 | 2.5 | https://github.com/kylejginavan/youtube_it | Just stopped. |

-Most of the above 14 gems I checked manually stopped in a way that will surprise an outsider who depends on the gem.
-With below exceptions:
+Most of the above 14 gems that were checked manually stopped being actively maintained in a way that would surprise an outsider who depend on the gem with the following exceptions:

 * `i18n` is mistakenly marked as *bad*.
 It has a new release (January 31, 2017) right after I mirror the RubyGems.
 It provides internationalization support for Ruby since 2008.
 * `axlsx`, `ooor` and `veewee` still have some maintenance activity on their Github repositories.
-But they have published any new release for more than two years, and people have to fork their code to make changes.
+But they have not published any new release for more than two years, and people have to fork their code to make changes.

-After manually check 14 gems, I found 11 of them just stopped in a surprising way, 3 of them still have development activities but stop making any new versions despite the many open issues.
+After manually checking 14 gems, I found 11 of them just stopped in a surprising way, 3 of them still have development activities, but stopped releasing new versions despite the many open issues.

 ## Getting the Static Code Analysis